Nap Nap Station Landscape Project

 Project Information:

-Nap Nap Station Landscape Project is a soil carbon project located on the Lower Murrumbidgee floodplain, approximately 70km west of Hay in New South Wales.
-It was registered in October 2021 and covers 30,094.23 hectares.
+Nap Nap Station Landscape Project is a soil carbon sequestration project located at Nap Nap Station, approximately 15km west of Maude and 70km west of Hay in the Riverina region of New South Wales.
+It was registered in October 2021 and covers an extensive 30,094.23 hectares.